 Having such a prominent black character trying to alter the balance of power to ensure his people never suffer again is a provocative and revolutionary idea.
 Killmonger tops this list not just for the ambition of his plan as an Earth-bound supervillain but because Michael B Jordan’s performance is that layered and emotionally grounded and every bit as compelling as Chadwick Boseman’s as Black Panther, the hero we’re unequivocally rooting for.

 Recommended for you: Every MCU Marvel Cinematic Universe Movie Ranked

 Do you agree with where these villains have been placed?
 Who is your favourite baddie in the MCU so far?
-Let us know in the comments below and follow The Film Magazine on Twitter and Facebook for many more lists like this one.
+Let us know in the comments below and follow The Film Magazine on Twitter, Facebook and Instagram for many more lists like this one.